jabyess/7x7/README.md

 I remember playing it on android and thinking "I could probably build this" when I was first starting out my programming career.
-So I started on it and have (mostly not) worked on it over the past few years.
+So I started on it and have (mostly not) worked on it over the past few years until recently.

 ## About